 AQA enjoys the support of the Whitehorse City Council, in the form of a subsidy, towards the purchase of batting for the quilts.

-Each year the AQA Gift Quilt girls arrange two Gift Quilt Days at the Surrey Hills Hall.
+Each year the AQA Gift Quilt girls arrange a Gift Quilt Day at the Surrey Hills Hall.
 All those attending can work on whichever task suits their skills.
+The next Gift Quilt Day is scheduled for Monday, October 21st, 2019.

 The following organisations benefit from our donations;